Kevin-Elliott-McCrea/C-Sharp_Live_Project/README.md

-# ASP.NET MVC Application Internship
+# ASP.NET MVC Application

-The end product of this overall project is to create an application for a local portland based theatre that is meant to be a content management site.
+The end product of this overall internship with Prosper IT Consulting is to create an application for a local portland based theatre that is meant to be a content management site.
 The technologies we used on the project were C#, ASP.Net MVC, Entity Framework, SQLite, Git, Azure DevOps, Bootstrap and Visual Studio 2019.
 We used scrum as our team framework.

 I had 4 tasks completed within the sprint.
 I first needed to create a model and use the code-first method to create a database.
 Then I needed to add a controller to scaffold the CRUD controllers and views.
 Secondly, I was tasked with creating a site-wide partial-view navbar, based on the color scheme of the website.
 Then my job was to style the create and edit pages.
 Lastly, I worked to set up the index page of my section to show all database items grouped by title name and styled well.